 Archie Browning Sports Centre is the oldest arena on Vancouver Island.
-Originally known as the Esquimalt Sports Centre, it was built in 1961 with Grace Patrick, the wife of Lester Patrick, on hand for the opening ceremony.
-In 1992, The arena was renamed the Archie Browning Sports Centre in honour of the late Archie Browning who was a lacrosse star and prominent citizen of Esquimalt.
+Originally known as the Esquimalt Sports Centre, it was built in 1961 with Grace Patrick, wife of Lester Patrick, on hand for the opening ceremony.
+In 1992, the Esquimalt Sports Centre became the Archie Browning Sports Centre.
+Archie Browning was a lacrosse star and prominent citizen of Esquimalt.
 The arena is home to the Victoria Cougars of the Vancouver Island Junior Hockey League (VIJHL) and Eve’s of Destruction of the Premier Roller Derby League.

 Victoria VIJHL Cougars

-The Cougars joined the VIJHL in 1998 and are one of the most successful franchises in the league.
-They have won the league Championship (the Brent Patterson Memorial Trophy) seven times and the BC Provincial Junior B Championship (The Cyclone Taylor Cup) in 2007.
+The Cougars joined the VIJHL in 1998, winning the league Championship (the Brent Patterson Memorial Trophy) seven times and the BC Provincial Junior B Championship (The Cyclone Taylor Cup) in 2007.

 Justin Courtnall, son of Geoff Courtnall, played for the Cougars in 2005/06.
 In 2007 Courtnall was a 7th round draft pick of the Tampa Bay Lightning.
-He went on to play for the Victoria Grizzlies, Boston University and won a ECHL Kelly Cup championship in 2015/16 with the Allen Americans.
-Justin is now working as a Commercial Real Estate Broker with Rubicon Representation in Dallas, Texas.
+He went on to play for the Victoria Grizzlies, Boston University and won an ECHL Kelly Cup championship in 2015/16 with the Allen Americans.
+Courtnall is now working as a Commercial Real Estate Broker with Rubicon Representation in Dallas, Texas.